 What does employee recognition look like in your business?

-It’s vital that you adopt a long-term view of employee recognition if you’d like to ensure your company has happy employees.
+You must adopt a long-term view of employee recognition if you’d like to ensure your company has happy employees.